Performance Improvement Plan: Everything You Need to Know

 A Performance Improvement Plan, or PIP, is a plan to help a struggling employee improve by providing the necessary tools to help him or her succeed at the job.4 min read

 A Performance Improvement Plan, or PIP, is a plan to help a struggling employee improve by providing the necessary tools to help him or her succeed at the job.
 The PIP details a baseline of critical deliverables and behaviors that will result in success.
 A manager usually prepares this plan, and the manager and employee then sign it as an indication of their agreement on what constitutes success.
 Both agree on a timeframe, and at the end of it, the manager takes the deliverables and behaviors into account in order to announce success or failure.
 If an employee meets the deliverables, he's taken off the PIP.
-If an employee fails to meet deliverables or behavior, his employment is usually terminated.
+If an employee fails to meet deliverables or behavior, employment is usually terminated.

 PIP isn't the same as the PDP, or Performance Development Planning.
 The processes differ in the amount of detail.
 If an employee is already taking part in a PDP process along with the entire company, the PIP should give the manager and employee a greater amount of clarity about certain expectations.
 People who are already effective in their jobs and meeting PDP expectations usually won't need to take part in a PIP.

 To make sure that employees throughout the company are treated consistently and fairly, it's always recommended that the PIP is reviewed by Human Resources as well as the manager's supervisor.
-The manager monitors and gives feedback to the employee about how she's performing on the PIP.
+The manager monitors and gives feedback to the employee about how they're performing on the PIP.
 Further disciplinary action may be taken through the company's Progressive Discipline Process if a manager or supervisor deems it necessary.

 What a Supervisor Considers for a PIP Document